Sun arrests pile pressure on Murdoch media empire

 He also praised newspapers, including the News of the World, for uncovering criminals and holding politicians to account.

 "People remember how important our newspapers are.
 I think about the MP (member of parliament) expenses scandal ....
-People are realizing how important a free press is in our democracy," he added.
+People are realising how important a free press is in our democracy," he added.

-Last year, Cameron labeled allegations that the News of the World hacked into the phone of murdered school girl Milly Dowler as "really appalling," "truly dreadful" and called for a "vigorous investigation."
+Last year, Cameron labelled allegations that the News of the World hacked into the phone of murdered school girl Milly Dowler as "really appalling", "truly dreadful" and called for a "vigorous investigation".

 PUBLIC INTEREST DEFENCE?